BrianNathanWhite/BrianNathanWhite.github.io/_pages/research.md

 ## Medical Research ##

-Currently, my work in the medical school falls into three categories:
+Currently, my work in the Wake Forest School of Medicine falls into three categories:

 ### 1. Statistical Consulting ###